emqx/emqx-docs/en_US/rule/backend_mongodb.md

 3. Configure **Username** and **Password**.
 You need to configure them according to the actual situation.

 4. **Auth Source** and **Replica Set** remain empty.
-EMQ X will automatically query DNS TXT records.
+EMQX will automatically query DNS TXT records.
 5. Set **Enable SSL** to true.
 This is the connection requirement of MongoDB Cloud.
 Please configure as needed when deploying in other ways.

 ![image-20211129112203066](./assets/rule-engine/mongo_data_to_store6.png)

 Finally, we click the **OK** button at the bottom of the **Create Resource** form to complete the creation.
-At this time, a new MongoDB resource instance is successfully created in EMQ X:
+At this time, a new MongoDB resource instance is successfully created in EMQX:

 ![image-20211129113336183](./assets/rule-engine/mongo_data_to_store7.png)